 Here we have shown that motor performance is affected by previous learning, which can produce effects that range from facilitation to interference.
 Consolidated skills do not appear to be resistant to change nor are they entirely replaced by new learning.
-Instead, performance reflects a combination of prior learning.
+Instead performance reflects a combination of prior learning.
 These combinations are not fixed but rather change over time in a fashion consistent with the idea that relative recency weights the influence of prior training sessions.
-Modelling studies suggest that the neural basis for performance is a weighted combination of the control signals learned during prior training episodes.
+Modeling studies suggest that the neural basis for performance is a weighted combination of the control signals learned during prior training episodes.

-Much recent research on learning and memory has focused on the idea that following recall, memories are labile and subject to displacement.
+Much recent research on learning and memory has focused on the idea that after recall, memories are labile and subject to displacement.
 Reactivated memories can be displaced by interfering events such as disruption of cellular protein synthesis (Kleim et al. 2003; Nader et al. 2000) and also appear to be displaced by new learning (Caithness et al. 2004; Walker et al. 2003).
 The present studies point to a further possibility, that original learning is not replaced by new learning but rather that old and new learning are combined at a neural level and that subsequent performance is mediated by this neural average.
-Consistent with this idea, when subjects complete multiple training episodes one can observe a continuum of effects that range from facilitation to interference.
+Consistent with this idea, when subjects complete multiple training episodes, one can observe a continuum of effects that range from facilitation to interference.
 When training episodes repeat the same sensorimotor mapping, the two training sessions facilitate each other.
-When training episodes involve opposite sensorimotor mappings, interference results and on later testing performance is no different than naïve.
+When training episodes involve opposite sensorimotor mappings, interference results and on later testing performance is no different from naïve.
 In between these extremes, training sessions produce a range of effects on one another from partially facilitating to partially interfering.
-Thus when a range of sensorimotor mappings is examined, a gradation of effects results that is not consistent with the idea that new learning simply displaces old.
-Rather it suggests that the neural substrate of skill is a combination of previous training.
+Thus when a range of sensorimotor mappings is examined, a gradation of effects results that is not consistent with the idea